Roasted Makhana Chivda (Makhana Namkeen)

 About Roasted Makhana Chivda

-Roasted Makhana Chivda (Makhana Namkeen) is a crunchy and crispy healthy Indian snack made using phool makhana (foxnuts), mixed dried nuts, seeds, and spices.
+Roasted Makhana Chivda (Makhana Namkeen) is a crunchy, crispy Indian snack made using phool makhana (foxnuts), mixed dried nuts, seeds, and spices.

 It is a light snack that is easy to make, low in fat, and high in nutrition.

-This makhana namkeen recipe is gluten-free and all the ingredients used to make it are also vrat (Hindu fasting) friendly.
-So next time you are fasting for Navratri, Shivratri, or Ekadashi, make a batch of this delicious snack and munch on it.
+This makhana namkeen recipe is gluten-free, and all the ingredients used to make it are also vrat (Hindu fasting) friendly.
+So, next time you are fasting for Navratri, Shivratri, or Ekadashi, make a batch of this delicious snack and munch it.

 You can easily scale the recipe up or down.